Image of a healthy intervertebral disc.

 Herniation Diversification

 1. Contained Herniation: Also known as a protrusion, orthopedists typically refer to a contained herniation as a bulging disc.
-A bulging disc occurs when damage to the nucleus of the disc causes outward pressure and distension of the annulus.
+A bulging disc, or disc protrusion, occurs when the depth of the herniated disc material is shorter than how broad it is.
+Damage to the nucleus of the disc causes outward pressure and distension of the annulus.
 Think of a jelly donut that has accidentally been flattened in the donut box.
 None of the jelly seeps out, but a flatter, wider donut is left behind.
 When your disc suffers from this form of herniation, the disc can protrude outward from its home between your vertebrae.
 For many, the mild symptoms of a disc bulge will go unnoticed.
-However, for others, this type of herniation can cause mild to moderate pain, as the flattened disc pushes on adjacent nerves. bulging disc
+However, for others, this type of herniation can cause mild to moderate pain, as the flattened disc pushes on adjacent nerves.

 2. Non-Contained Herniation: Also known as a disc extrusion, this type of herniation involves the nucleus breaking or rupturing through the annulus.
 If we visualize that jelly donut again, think of squishing the jelly donut in your hand.
 However, this time, the amount of applied pressure resulted in the jelly leaking outside of the pastry crust.
 When non-contained herniation occurs, painful symptoms inevitably result.
-A leaking nucleus can compress adjacent nerves roots, and sometimes, even the spinal cord itself.
-A main contributor to back pain, nerve compression can cause tingling or loss of sensation in the limbs. neck pain from ruptured disc
+A leaking nucleus can compress adjacent nerve roots and, sometimes, even the spinal cord itself.
+A main contributor to back pain, nerve compression can cause tingling or loss of sensation in the limbs.

-What Can We Do About A Damaged Disc?
+What Can We Do About A Lumbar Herniated Disc?

 For some, the answer to treatment lies in pain management, physical therapy, and time.
 Damaged discs have the potential to improve and heal on their own through the use of proper treatments and monitoring.
 For some, however, more invasive routes must be taken.
 Surgical interventions can be the ticket, especially when the herniated disc material encroaches on nerves or causes debilitating symptoms.
-However, to find answers and customizable solutions to your individual situation, seek the support of a spine specialist.
-Don’t wait any longer to fix those flattened jelly donuts!
+A herniated lumbar disc can cause pain in the lower back, buttocks, hamstring, calf, or feet, numbness or tingling in the affected leg, and difficulty controlling the bladder or bowels.
+However, to find answers and customizable solutions to your individual situation, seek the support of a spine specialist at (866) 553-0612.

 Related Blog Posts